-Floating macrophytes islands sites in LiveLagoons Juodkrante and Nida (Lithuania) In the Curonian lagoon close to Juodkrante, two islands each of approximately 32 m2 were installed.
-Both islands' floating matrixes are made of recycled and UV-resistant hollow plastic (HDPE) pipes, which are covered with coconut coir fiber and fastened using a
+Floating macrophytes islands sites in LiveLagoons

-Installation sites in Lithuania plastic (PP) mesh.
+Juodkrante and Nida (Lithuania) In the Curonian lagoon close to Juodkrante, two islands each of approximately 32 m were installed at the beginning of May 2019.
+Both islands' floating matrixes are made of recycled and UV-resistant hollow plastic (HDPE) pipes, which are covered with coconut coir fiber and fastened using a plastic (PP) mesh.
 Macrophytes like Common rush, Narrowleaf cattail, Flowering rush or Great manna grass were planted individually between extra hollow pipe spaces.
 Additionally, a net was placed as an active barrier in a small bay between two piers in Nida.
 The net, a custom-made floating rig with mesh size > 11 cm, 200 m length and 1 m height, placed at 1 m depth has its structure disposed at whole cross-section of the water column.
 Indigenous plants, such as Common reed (in flower ponds) and willow, were fixed to the net at a minimum spacing of 0.5 m.
 The floating barriers are expected to protect swimming areas from debris, seaweeds, erosion, excessive silt and sediment concentrations.
 Wolin National Park (Poland) The floating island in Poland is located in a marina on Wicko Lake, in Wolin National Park in the Szczecin lagoon.
-This floating, 24 m2 matrix is of a similar construction to the island in Lithuania: Hollow HDPE pipes are covered with coconut coir fibres and a mesh of PP holds everything together.
+This floating, 24 m2 matrix is of a similar construction to the island in Lithuania and was installed at the end of April 2019: Hollow HDPE pipes are covered with coconut coir fibres and a mesh of PP holds everything together.
 Emergent macrophytes like Lakeshore bulrush, Carex riparia, Broadleaf cattail and Iris pseudacorus were planted in the determined hollow spaces.
+Born (Germany) Two islands of 4 m2 were installed in Born within a drainage flowing into the so called bodden water in April 2018 and 2019.
+One island's floating matrix is made out of thermowood.
+With this thermally modified spruce wood the durability and buoyancy is enhanced.
+The other island is made of a stainless steel mesh which is filled with dry reed stems and hollow stainless steel buoys to enhance the buoyancy effect.
+Macrophytes such as the beautiful flowering Purple loosestrife and Yellow flag, but also Lesser pond-sedges and Lakeshore bulrush were pre-grown on coconut coir fibers mats and were laid on the floating matrixes.